 Do you want to take professional-looking photographs of fish or other seafood, but find that fish is an especially difficult food to photo?
-This Seafood Photography tutorial will help!
+This seafood photography tutorial will help!

-Whether you're trying to snap a quick photo of your food for Instagram, or carefully compose a fishy photo for work– there's a decent chance that you've struggled to make seafood look "fish-tastic.”
-Why is that?
-What can you do about it?
+Whether you're trying to snap a quick photo of your food for Instagram, or carefully compose a fishy photo for work-- there's a decent chance that you've struggled to make seafood look "fish-tastic."

-I have a bachelor’s degree in Fine Art Photography, but I’ll be the first to admit that food photography threw me for a little bit of a loop!
-As someone who photographed mostly people, still-life food photography was kind of a beast at first.
-In particular, fish seemed to look limp, sad, and unappetizing in my photos.
-As I’ve browsed the internet looking at other seafood photos– I know that I am not alone.
-What can help?
+I have a bachelor's degree in Fine Art Photography, but I'll be the first to admit that food photography threw me for a little bit of a loop!

 Part 1: Food Photography Basics

 First of all, the same tips that apply to food photography in general also apply to photographing seafood.
 Let's review a few basics before we tackle fish specifically.

 The word "photography" literally means "writing with light."
 And you want to write with pretty light.

 You want gentle, natural light.